(206) 295-7974

 "This class gave my child more confidence to speak up about her needs.
 We both got many different tools for handling and practicing what we can say in tricky situations to find the right balance of assertiveness.
 I also found that the class helped my child open up more about her feelings and that gave us a closer bond."

-With Dr. Leah's live instruction, your child will practice ways to speak up clearly, stay calm under pressure, and build healthier friendships.
+With live instruction and feedback, your child will practice ways to speak up clearly, stay calm under pressure, and build healthier friendships.

 In addition, you'll get coaching alongside your child, so you’ll know exactly how to support them at home long after the program ends.